 Wondering what to do in Skopje?
 After a fantastic trip packed with city sights, nature and tasty food and drink, I’m here to tell you!

-Skopje was the fourth stop on my Balkan backpacking trip, having arrived in Belgrade (the capital of Serbia) and then visited two places in Kosovo: the capital of Pristina and the charming small city of Prizren.
+Skopje was the fourth stop on my Balkans travel itinerary, having arrived in Belgrade (the capital of Serbia) and then visited two places in Kosovo: the capital of Pristina and the charming small city of Prizren.
 I’d loved everywhere but didn’t have huge expectations of North Macedonia.
 I’d not heard anything bad but I’d just not heard much… at all.

 Having visited, I found North Macedonia totally underrated.
 Skopje is a lovely capital while Matka Canyon would surely be packed from dawn to dusk if it were in Western Europe.